Itz-Sidra/Study-Roadmap-Creator/README.md

 # Study Roadmap Creator

+**Overview**
-**Study Roadmap Creator** is a web application designed to help students organize their studies by creating a visual roadmap.
-Users can add tasks with deadlines and resource links, track their progress, and share their plans easily.
+The Study Roadmap Creator is a web-based application designed to help students create visual study plans.
+It allows students to break down subjects into tasks, track progress, add resource links, share their plans easily and manage deadlines.
+The application features a user-friendly interface with a pastel color palette, optimized for both desktop and mobile use.

 ## Features

 - **Student Information Page**: Collects student details like name, email, and phone number.
-- **Task Input Page**: Allows users to input tasks with subjects, deadlines, and resource links.
+- **Task Management**: Allows users to input tasks with subjects, deadlines, and add resource links.
 - **Task Sorting**: Automatically sorts tasks by their deadlines (earliest first).
 - **Progress Tracking**: Displays a progress bar and percentage that update as tasks are completed.
 - **Task Completion**: Mark tasks as complete and see instant progress updates.